Pneumatic filter

 A pneumatic filter is a device which removes contaminants from a compressed air stream.
-This can be done using a number of different techniques, from using a "media" type that traps particulates, but allows air to pass through to a venturi, to a membrane that only allows air to pass through.
+This can be done using a number of different techniques and tools, such as a membrane that only allows air to pass through, or a "media" type that traps particulates but allows air to pass through to a Venturi tube.

 Usage

 It is now common to have various stages of filtration employed in a filter-regulator-lubricator form factor, usually with the different filter housings connected.
 Air filtration applications are diverse and include end-user sectors such as cleanroom environments, biomedical, analytical instrumentation, food processing, marine and aviation, agriculture, manufacturing, food and beverage packaging and a host of other uses.

 Primary filters

 Typical commercial pneumatic filters will remove particles as small as 5 micrometres from the air.
 The filters protect pneumatic devices from damage that would be caused by these contaminants.
 These contaminants include lubricant particles ejected by the compressor, dirt particles, small water droplets or aerosols.